Map: 1:4,000 2m contours. Mapper: Ted Good. Map updates 3/5/2026.

 Traffic: Although this event is being held during Spring Break, the campus will not be deserted.
 Roads will still be open to vehicles, and campus buses will be running.
 Look both ways before crossing roads and yield to traffic.
 Students often use scooters and bicycles, and they can go quite fast on the roads and sidewalks.
 Roads use the darker brown pavement color (possible heavy traffic).
 Parking lots and sidewalks use the lighter tan pavement color (light traffic).

-Olive Green is OUT OF BOUNDS and should not be crossed.
+Olive Green is OUT OF BOUNDS and must not be crossed.
 Gardens are mapped with olive green.
 The garden areas can't always be determined by looking at them, especially before and very early in the growing season.
 Some mulch areas are gardens, and some are not.
 Please respect the olive green on the map.
-There will likely be judges on the course who will note violators.
+There will likely be judges on the course noting violators (who are subject to being disqualified).
+It is always safe to run on cut grass.

 Stairs: virtually all stairs have crossable railings that aren't mapped.
 Don't expect to be able to run across stairs, just up/down them.
 To improve legibility, small stairways may be extended slightly on the map so there are at least two steps.